 Ion gradient active transport uses the energy of one chemical gradient, that of the specific ion, to drive the creation of a different gradient, the uptake of the small molecule.
 The ion gradient that supports the work is at a higher concentration on one side of the membrane than the other.
 The transport protein both binds its small molecule to transport and provides a gateway for this ion to fall down its concentration gradient.
 When the ion moves through its gateway, it causes a conformational change in the protein and this change is used to transport the target small molecule into the cell.

 Active transport proteins may be highly specific for only one molecule or may be able to carry a class of chemically related molecules.
-The animation in Figure 3.16shows several different types of transport molecules.
 An example of a more general transport protein is the branch chain amino acid transporter of Pseudomonas aeruginosa, which transports leucine, valine, and isoleucine.
 Table 3.1 summarizes the various properties of transport mechanisms.

 |Property||Passive Diffusion||Facilitated Diffusion||Active Transport||Group Translocation|